The Holocaust: Remembrance and historiography

 In the decades after the war, Holocaust memory was largely confined to the survivors and their communities.
 The popularity of Holocaust memory peaked in the 1990s after the fall of Communism, and became central to Western historical consciousness as a symbol of the ultimate human evil.
 Genocide scholar A. Dirk Moses asserted that "the Holocaust has gradually supplanted genocide as modernity's icon of evil", while political scientist Scott Straus declared that "the Holocaust, perhaps more than any other event in the past century, represents the pinnacle of evil".
 The Holocaust has been described as "perhaps the most savage and significant single crime in recorded history" and that of the most barbaric events in the twentieth century "the Holocaust probably ranks as the very worst".
 Renowned German historian Wolfgang Benz described it as "the singularly most monstrous crime committed in the history of mankind".
 Holocaust education, in which its advocates argue promotes citizenship while reducing prejudice generally, became widespread at the same time.
 International Holocaust Remembrance Day is commemorated each year on 27 January, while some other countries have set a different memorial day.
 It has been commemorated in memorials, museums, and speeches, as well as works of culture such as novels, poems, films, and plays.
-Denial of the Holocaust is a criminal offense in some countries; while denials of the Holocaust have been promoted by various Middle Eastern governments, figures and media.
+Holocaust denial is a criminal offense in some countries; though various Middle Eastern governments, figures and media promote it.